Hex Calculator

 Long Addition

-When working with numbers in the hexadecimal system, adding them is quite similar to how we add numbers in the decimal system.
-We begin by aligning the digits on the right side and adding the corresponding digits together.
+When working with Base-16 numbers, hexadecimal addition closely mirrors traditional decimal addition.
+We start by aligning the numbers on the right side and adding the corresponding digits column by column.

-However, it's essential to remember that the highest value a single hexadecimal digit can represent is 15.
-So, if the sum exceeds 15, we must carry over the one to the next column, just as we would in decimal addition.
+However, it is vital to remember that the highest value a single hex digit can represent is 15 (F).
+If the sum of a column exceeds 15, we must carry over a 1 to the next column, just as we would when a sum exceeds 9 in decimal addition.

 Example